Paul1086/Chicago-Crime-Classification/README.md

 * Support Vector Machine (SVM)
 * KMeans clustering (Unsupervised)

-The dataset that was used here is mainly an imbalanced dataset.
+The dataset that was used here is an imbalanced dataset (rare class - 3%).
 So, like any rare case prediction, implementing ML algorithms to classify crimes is difficult.
-To deal with the imbalanced dataset, we implemented undersampling, and oversampling technique.
-The undersampling resulted in a poor performance.
+To deal with the imbalanced dataset, undersampling, and oversampling techniquse were implemented.
+Althogh, the undersampling resulted in a poor performance, oversampling technique with class weight setting worked satisfactorily.

-Throught this notebook, each section is described before the implementation of the codes.